Tigers vs. White Sox: Betting Trends, Records ATS, Home/Road Splits

 Tigers Betting Records & Stats

-- The Tigers have an implied victory probability of 46.5% according to the moneyline set by sportsbooks for this matchup.
+- Based on this contest's moneyline, the Tigers have an implied win probability of 53.5%.

-- So far this season, Detroit and its opponents have hit the over in 25 of its 48 games with a total.
+- Detroit has played in 49 games with a set over/under, and have combined with its opponents to go over the total 26 times (26-22-1).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.